Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 but the results were disastrous.

-I think if I can give anyone any advice,
+I think if I give anyone any advice,

 if you're starting a company or